syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

     Example: “D:\Temp\ syncfusionessentialwebkit _13.2.0.30.exe" /uninstall silent

 8. Setup is uninstalled.

-   > Note:
-   >
-   > 1. x.x.x.x need to be replaced with the Webkit version installed in your machine.
-   > 2. Above steps applicable from the version 13.2.0.x.
+	> Note: * x.x.x.x need to be replaced with the Webkit version installed in your machine.* Above steps applicable from the version 13.2.0.x.